memory009/Carla-notebook/README.md

 ## Launching CARLA and connecting the client

-launch CARLA from the command line
+launch CARLA from the command line(2022.10.10)
 ```bash
 cd /carla-0.9.10.1
 ./CarlaUE4.sh                      # or use 'sh CarlaUE4.sh' to launch it